wtorricos/SAFEFromScratch/Readme.md

 # Create a bundle with Webpack
 Use [webpack](https://webpack.js.org/guides/installation/) module bundler to create a bundle.js file and solve the module issues we have seen above in the generated js file.
   - In the root of the project run: `npm init` to create the package.json file
+    - remember to add "private": true, to make it explicit that this package won't be published.
   - Let's add webpack with `npm install webpack webpack-cli --save-dev`
     - [webpack-cli](https://webpack.js.org/api/cli/) to run webpack using npx or as an npm command.
   - Add node_modules/ to the .gitignore file.